Akvo Foundation: Early timeline

-September 2006 - Seed funding is provided by Netherlands Water Partnership (NWP).
+September 2006 - Seed funding is provided by the Netherlands Water Partnership (NWP).
 The partner organizations that participate in brainstorming about what Akvo should become are UNESCO-IHE, IRC International Resource Centre for Water and Sanitation (IRC) and the Movement Design Bureau.

 April 2007 – Partners for Water and NWP provide the first batch of funding.

 August 2007 – Akvopedia is shown for the first time at World Water Week.

 In 2015, Akvo was named as the winner of the Water and Sanitation Award.
 The award was in recognition of Akvo's innovation within the water and sanitation sector in Latin America.
 Also, in November 2015, Akvo was awarded the Dutch Water Innovation Prize.
-Akvo won the award for the development of a smart irrigation inlet sensor that measures the salinity of surface water.
+Akvo won the award for the development of a irrigation inlet sensor that measures the salinity of surface water.